 Ploidy refers to the number of chromosomal set

+Polyploidy is common in plants and certain groups of fish and amphibians.
 It is possible for a species, particularly plant species, to produce offspring that contains more chromosomes than its parent.
 This can be a result of non-disjunction, where normally a diploid parent would produce diploid offspring, but in the case of non-disjunction in one of the parents, produces a polyploid.

 In the case of triploids, although the creation of particular triploids in species is possible, they cannot reproduce themselves because of the inability to pair homologous chromosomes at meiosis, therefore preventing the formation of gametes.

-Polyploidy is responsible for the creation of thousands of species in today’s planet, and will continue to do so.
-It is also responsible for increasing genetic diversity and producing species showing an increase in size, vigor and an increased resistance to disease.
+Polyploidy is responsible for the creation of thousands of species in today’s planet and will continue to do so.
+It is also responsible for increasing genetic diversity and producing species showing an increase in size, vigor, and an increased resistance to disease.

 However, there are many mutagenic agents that artificially increase the rate of mutations in an organism.
-The following are some factors that increase genetic mutations in organisms
+The following are some factors that increase genetic mutations in organisms:

 Genetic mutations are a source of new variation in a species because it physically alters the sequence of nucleotides in a given sequence, therefore altering the genome in a unique way.